TihomirShterev/Sofia-Property-Rent-With-React/README.md

 # Sofia-Property-Rent-With-React

 My project is a renting platform.
-It's goal is to be user-friendlier, more reliable, more affordable and to provide better and more services that already existing platforms of the same kind.
+It's goal is to be user-friendlier, more reliable, more affordable and to provide better and more services than already existing platforms of the same kind.

 Run 'npm install' and then 'npm start' in the 'rest-api' folder to get the server ready.
 MongoDB is used.
 Listening on port: 3001.